AdobeDocs/app-builder/src/pages/guides/exc-app/interfaces/index-runtime.md

 # Interface: Runtime < **T** >

-Defines the runtime object providing all unified-shell APIs for solution authors.
+Defines the runtime object providing all unified-shell APIs for solution authors test.